-You will meet Jane, our volunteer manager and she will talk to you about the work we do.
-If you want to go a bit further she will invite you to come to one of our hubs, where you can meet other volunteers and see how we work.
+You will meet either Jane or Kate, depending on which part of the county you live in.
+They will talk to you about the work we do.
+If you want to go a bit further they will invite you to come to one of our hubs, where you can meet other volunteers and see how we work.

-If you think we are right for you, you will continue to be trained at the hub until you are confident about joining a smaller team and working in a care home or day centre in your area.
+If you think we are right for you, you will continue to be trained until you are confident about joining a smaller team and working in a care home or day centre in your area.

 How much time would I have to give?